If you are over 55 or so, you likely remember the most awesome scientific achievement of mankind to date — the moon landing in July 1969.

 All six NASA moon landings planted such flags, and they all look similar.
 Were all six landings conspiracies?

 Conspiracy point No. 2: There are no stars in the pictures.

 Answer: The photos were taken during "daylight" on the moon, when the sun was blasting.
-The exposures on the astronauts' cameras were too short to capture the images of the astronauts, the moon surface AND stars.
-If you go outside at night onto a porch, turn a light on, then take a photo of the stars; they won't show because a quick-exposure camera won't capture them.
+The exposure on the astronauts' cameras were too short to capture the images of the astronauts, the moon surface AND stars.
+If you go outside at night onto a porch, turn a light on then take a photo of the stars, they won't show because a quick-exposure camera won't capture them.

 No, other sources of illumination were in play.
 The lunar ground, for instance, reflects light, just enough to illuminate objects that would have otherwise been shadowed.

 Conspiracy point No. 4: The famous photo of Buzz Aldrin taken (as the Americans would have you believe) by Neil Armstrong.
 Armstrong is reflected in Aldrin's face visor.
 The problem?
 Armstrong is not holding a camera in the reflection, so therefore it has to be fake.

 Except that Armstrong's camera was mounted to his suit on his chest, and in the reflection his hand is near where the camera was.

 Conspiracy No. 5: Famed "2001: A Space Odyssey" director Stanley Kubrick filmed the "moon landing."
 His movie was so realistic that the government simply paid him a ransom to stage a moon landing.
 But Kubrick's movie wasn't realistic because he filmed it, but because he enlisted help from aerospace engineers to make it look real.
 So, he used NASA instead of the other way around.